th-in-gs/GP3D-Root-Simplfy3D-Settings/README.md

 The printer doesn't seem to have a build volume defined in its firmware.
 I use the "Machine Definition" settings in the "G-Code" pane in S3D's process settings to set this.
 Note that both the "Build Volume" Z-axis height, _and_ the Z-Axis "Origin Offset" are set to the Z-height of the build volume.

-To get the number I'm using - which may vary slightly from what you need - I use ReplicatorG, downloaded from http://www.ideawerk3dprinter.com/12.html, in the "IdeaWerk WT150" section.
+To get the number I'm using - which may vary slightly from what you need - I use ReplicatorG, downloaded from http://www.ideawerk3dprinter.com/12.html.
+It's under the "IdeaWerk WT150" section.

 I run ReplicatorG, open the control panel, "Make Current Position Zero", "Enable" the stepper motors, then jog the Z-axis up, move around the X and Y axis, and adjust the plate leveling screws until it's uniformly the traditional "business card height" away from the nozzle.
 The negative of the number in the Z field is then the number I use in the Z-axis fields in S3D described above.